goerli/medalla/light/README.md

 ```
 lighthouse account validator new \
---testnet-dir --testnet-dir PATH/TO/schlesi/light \
+--testnet-dir --testnet-dir ./light \
 --send-deposits \
---password PATH/TO/password.txt \
+--password ./password.txt \
 --deposit-value 32000000000 random
 ```

-Make sure your `password.txt` contains the password for your first Goerli testnet account (`eth.accounts[0]`) which has sufficient funds (> 32 GöETH).
+Make sure your `./password.txt` contains the password for your first Goerli testnet account (`eth.accounts[0]`) which has sufficient funds (> 32 GöETH).

 It's recommended to use a Geth node as ETH1 provider.